International Project Management MSc

 You will explore the role of the customer in the project environment and how customer focus may be maintained at various stages in the project lifecycle, as the project environment, variables and constraints within the project change.

-This module will seek to provide you with the tools, framework and techniques essential for developing the practical skill set and theoretical understanding for delivering successful digital transformation projects.
+This module will provide you with the tools, framework and techniques essential for developing the practical skill set and theoretical understanding for delivering successful digital transformation projects.

-This module aims to give you real-life experience on your learning journey by introducing you to an environment where you actively engage in deep learning through anticipating outcomes and observing the effects of the decisions you make.
+This module creates a platform that affords you real-life experience on your learning journey by introducing you to an environment where you actively engage in deep learning through anticipating outcomes and observing the effects of the decisions you make.

 This module aims to provide you with a framework of knowledge and understanding of how to effectively lead and develop people in a strategic and entrepreneurial way.
-You can use this opportunity to develop strategic priorities for entrepreneurial leadership.
+Ultimately, you will be given the opportunity to develop strategic priorities for entrepreneurial leadership.

 Compulsory